-Another SQL server migration tool from Microsoft is the SQL Server Access Migration Assistant(SSMA) for converting Microsoft Access to SQL server.
-What makes it different form the Upsizing Wizard is its ability to easily rerun migration.
+Another SQL server migration tool from Microsoft is the SQL Server Migration Assistant(SSMA) for converting Microsoft Access to SQL server.
+What makes it different from the Upsizing Wizard is its ability to easily rerun migration.
 At the time of conversion, Access data will have to be loaded into the SQL server one table at a time in an incremental manner and queries run for each table converting it to SQL server database.
 Check the log to resolve queries and errors.
 Resulting SQL server system will be tested numerous times to make sure the system performs as expected.

 There are numerous tools that facilitate converting MS-Access application to ASP.NET.
 ASP.NET being a server-side Web application framework is ideally designed to produce dynamic web pages for Web development.
 Various automation tools are available that facilitate the automatic generation of ASP.NET pages.
 There are tools powerful enough that can convert an Access or ODBC database to a full grown ASP application.

 The overall process of migrating Access database to SQL server requires planning, RDBMS database design experience, and SQL coding and testing experience.
 At Macrosoft, we employ a team of highly skilled software engineers and analysts, strong in both Access and .NET / SQL Server.
 Our team has supported multiple conversions from Access to SQL Server, many of which have included migrating desktop applications to the .NET Framework.
 We are a Microsoft Gold Certified Partner so we have access to the very best in training, support and resources.